 Coarse fishing, be it on a pond, lake or river the most important fishing gear you have is your terminal tackle.
 You could spend hundreds of pounds on a fishing rods and reels, most fishing rods these days are able to handle the biggest of fish, providing you have the correct test curve and length.
-Skimp on any of your terminal fishing tackle, and you could loose the fish of a lifetime.
+Invest only in quality fishing tackle, poor quality terminal tackle could lose you the fish of a lifetime.

 Hooks: A good quality hook should always be used and should suit the bait you intend using.
 It is obviously no good using a 10 or 12 hook if maggots are the bait of choice.
 Always try and balance your hook size to suit the bait.
 If using maggots, go for a 14, 16 or 18.
 You may even wish to use hooks to nylon for a lighter hook length.
 However, I generally find this unnecessary.
 Bread flake can be used with anything from a size 4 upwards.
 Select carefully, judging by the size of fish your going to catch!